 Current Work

-Principal Engineer at the Applied Social Media Lab at Harvard's Berkman Klein Center, working on how people and AI agents establish trust online.
+Brendan is Principal Engineer at the Applied Social Media Lab at Harvard's Berkman Klein Center and jointly with the Applied Technology Lab at Harvard's School of Engineering and Applied Sciences.
+Brendan is innovating how people and AI agents establish trust and collaborate online.

-- Advanced Digital Identity — I lead engineering on a user-owned identity wallet that lets people prove a specific fact (their age, an account they control, that they met someone in person) without handing over the underlying data.
+- Advanced Digital Identity: I lead research and development on user-owned identity that enables people to form and manage their social networks and delegated agents in a verified, portable, and private manner, and prove specific facts (e.g. their age, an account they control, that they met someone in person) without handing over the underlying data.
 Our open-source reference implementation, Keyring, is built on peer-to-peer relationship credentials and a graduated model of trust.
-I authored the underlying Decentralized Trust Graph Credentials specification in collaboration with the Linux Foundation's Decentralized Trust Graph Working Group.
-The same primitives work for individuals, communities, organizations, and AI agents, seating humans and automated actors on one trust substrate.
+I authored the underlying Decentralized Trust Graph Credentials specification in collaboration with the Trust over IP Foundation's Decentralized Trust Graph Working Group.
+The same primitives work for individuals, communities, organizations, and AI agents, seating humans and AI agents on one trust substrate.

-- LLM Engine — Principal Engineer on the lab's backend for deploying LLM agents into live group conversations across Slack, Zoom, and NextSpace.
-The focus is agents that facilitate rather than dominate discussion, plus benchmarking how well a model actually improves a multi-person exchange.
+- LLM Engine: I am the initiator and Principal Engineer on LLM Engine, the Applied Social Media Lab's flexible service for deploying LLM agents into live group conversations across Slack, Zoom, and NextSpace.
+The focus is agents that facilitate and enhance discussion for users with diverse goals and needs.
 I was also a co-author of Mapping LLM Tools for Public Discourse, Pluralism & Social Cohesion (2025).

 Selected Coverage